If it were a gorilla, it would be King Kong.

 In the case of used-car sales, it represents domination of another sort, though equally as impressive, from the Northwest to the Southeast, from the Southwest to the Mid-Atlantic.

-That is the number of states where the Ford F-150 is the most popular used vehicle, based on a study by iSeeCars.com that was released exclusively to the Santander Consumer USA blog.
+That is the number of states where the Ford F-150 is the highest-ranked among most popular used vehicles, based on a study by iSeeCars.com that was released exclusively to the Santander Consumer USA blog.
 A research website for used-car shoppers, iSeeCars.com analyzed 4.6 million cars, trucks and SUVs for sale from September through November to identify the top seller in each state.

 Besides its competitors, the F-150 beat out the 36-state total it garnered in iSeeCars.com’s first study.

 Nearly everything the website said about the F-150 after its first win still is true.

 “The Ford F-150 dominated the used [vehicle] sales in nearly every state,” said iSeeCars.com in a report on its website accompanying the first study.
 “It is the best-selling vehicle in the United States.”

 While overall sales of used pickup trucks aren’t readily available, sales of used F-150s apparently mirrors their popularity as new vehicles:

 Through November, Ford had sold 807,379 new F-150s, growing 10 percent year to date over 2016, while the Silverado, which had 518,188 in new sales YTD, was the top used vehicle in five states.
 The Ram pickup, the third-most-popular among all new vehicles at 455,816 YTD, was shut out as most-popular used vehicle, according to the iSeeCars.com study.